master-of-zen/Av1an/docs/TargetQuality.md

     - x264
     - vpx

-- Quality/Constant Rate control (Target quality change crf/cq value for each segment)
+- Quality/Constant Rate control (Target quality change crf/cq value for each segment).
+Which means that encoders must be in mode that use CRF/CQ and have those options specified ( `--crf 30`, `--cq-level=30`) those values get replaced for each segment
-    - ``

 ## Commands